IOHprofiler/IOHprofiler.github.io/IOHanalyzer/GUI.md

 permalink: /IOHanalyzer/GUI/
 ---

-To guide you through this use case, please feel free to use
+To guide you through the GUI of **IOHanalyzer**, please feel free to use

 * either the free GUI server hosted at [http://iohprofiler.liacs.nl/](http://iohprofiler.liacs.nl/), or
 * starting up the GUI locally given **IOHanalyzer** is already installed: